 Out an proud transgender woman, been out 25 years.
 Activist and agitator, with political aspirations.
-Am currently the first openly-transgender elected Precinct Chair in the history of Wake County, North Carolina - and the first openly-trans person in the history of the State of North Carolina to publicly declare candidacy for the State Legislature.
+Am currently the first openly-transgender elected Precinct Chair in the history of Wake County, North Carolina - and the first openly-trans woman in the history of the State of North Carolina to run for the State Legislature.

 As it is, there are three Democrats in Gray’s Ellis' primary, including Gray himself.
 I also have a primary challenger — one who ran for this seat in 2014 and lost...when it was configured more in a way that favored the Republicans.
 So now it is on like Donkey Kong!!
 North Carolina has TWO openly-trans candidates for state Senate.